Back to Blogs

 TensorBoard allows you to view the model's architecture, which can help you identify potential issues with the model.
 You can see the model's graph and the connections between its layers.

-With TensorBoard you can view the model's performance over time, which can help you identify patterns and trends in the model's performance.
+With TensorBoard, you can view the model's performance over time, which can help you identify patterns and trends.
 This can be especially useful if you're training the model for a long time, as it can be difficult to keep track of the model's performance otherwise.

 TensorBoard can view the histograms and distributions of the model's weights, which can help you identify issues with the model's weights.
 For example, if the weights are all the same, this could indicate that the model is not learning from the training data.

 With TensorBoard, you can visually assess the performance of different experimental outcomes by displaying them side-by-side.
-This feature is especially valuable when you are experimenting with varying model structures or hyperparameter values as it enables you to identify the most optimal configuration.
+This feature is especially valuable when experimenting with varying model structures or hyperparameter values, as it enables you to identify the most optimal configuration.

-By using TensorBoard to debug your computer vision model, you can get a better understanding of the model's performance and identify any issues with the model.
+By using TensorBoard to debug your computer vision model, you can better understand the model's performance and identify any issues with the model.
 Remember, debugging models can be an iterative process, so it may take several rounds of experimentation and analysis to get the model to perform optimally.

 What do I do once I’ve debugged my computer vision model?